Dishwashers are designed to fill up with water when their doors are sealed. So if yours isn't filling up, you have a problem.

 How to check

 Unplug your dishwasher or shut it off at the electrical box if it is hardwired.
 Remove the kickplate to access the water inlet valve, which is found at the bottom left corner on most makes and models.
-Check the valve and filter screens for debris.
+Check the valve and filter screens for debris or signs of damage.
 After removing the wires from the valve coil terminals, test the valve with a multimeter, a handheld tool that measures voltage, current, and resistance.
 Using the multimeter's probes, attach one to one terminal, and the other to the second terminal.
 If the multimeter shows a reading of 500-1500 ohms of resistance, the valve has continuity (aka a complete path of electrical flow).

 How to repair